linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 16.11.2025
+- Topic: Social Networks as a Service
+- Directory: /posts/2025/November/16
+- Description: ``` Building your own digital community has never been simpler.
+With Social Networks as a Service (SNaaS) from Linkspreed and Web4, you are getting the power to create, own, and scale your social platform instantly.
+Forget complex infrastructure and maintenance headaches.
+We are providing the essential tools so you can focus entirely on your community and content.
+This is the future of decentralized social networking where ownership and connection are paramount.
+Join the Web4 community and experience a new era of digital control. ```

 ### 15.11.2025
 - Topic: Introducing the UIID-Your Private Decentralized Digital ID
 - Directory: /posts/2025/November/15